 The weather in Scotland in winter – is it really that bad?

-In one word – no. However, winter is like any season in Scotland – you never know what the weather is going to be like.
-So, prepare for everything – sun, rain, hail, and snow – and often within seconds of each other.
-Follow the Scottish philosophy, just wait 5 minutes and it will probably change again.
-The one thing you will have to deal with is the cold.
-Temperatures generally range from just below zero to +10 degrees; however, in 2010 we had a winter as low as -16 in Edinburgh where the snow stayed for 2 weeks.
+In one word – no. Winter is like any season in Scotland – you never know what the weather is going to be like.
+So, prepare for everything – gorgeous blue sky sunny days, hail, and snow – and often within seconds of each other.
+You should always follow the Scottish philosophy, just wait 5 minutes and it will probably change again!